-One of the most remarkable thing to do in Austin is see the bats.
-Free Tailed Mexican Bats migrate to Texas yearly, from March to October.
+One of the most remarkable things to do in Austin is to see the bats.
+Free-Tailed Mexican Bats migrate to Texas yearly, from March to October.
 Bats are necessary for the environment, but most people just love to see them fly from under the Ann W. Richards Congress Avenue Bridge at sunset.
 Austin is the largest urban bat colony in the world (yes, I said the world!).
-Visitors and locals come from all over to watch a million and a half bats take to the skies at sunset from March to October.
+People come from all over to watch a million and a half bats take to the skies at sunset from March to October.
 There are so many ways to view them in Austin!
 Visitors can watch from the bridge, from kayaks and boats on the Colorado River, and from buildings in downtown Austin.
 Get there early for a good spot because the bats come out at sunset, and they emerge on their own time.
 Bat Conservation Intl has all the information on where and how you can watch the bats!

 Things to Do in Hill Country

-A trip to Krause Springs (pronounced Krausey Springs) is a must.
-The 115 acre property is listed on the National Registry of Historical Sites and is privately owned by the Krause Family.
-It’s a famous Hill Country Swimming Hole and camping destination.
-It is located about 30 miles northwest of Austin and is a day trip or a destination in itself.
-There are 32 springs and several of them feed the manmade pool and the natural pool which actually flows into Lake Travis.
+A trip to Krause (pronounced Krausey) Springs is a must.
+The privately-owned 115-acre property is listed on the National Registry of Historic Sites and is a famous Hill Country swimming hole and camping destination.
+Krause Springs is located about 30 miles northwest of Austin and is a day trip or a destination in itself.
+There are 32 springs and several of them feed the manmade pool and the natural pool which flows into Lake Travis.
 It’s a refreshing swim in during the hot Hill Country summers, and it is also absolutely beautiful.
 If you want to camp, there is primitive tent camping as well as 24 RV sites with water and electricity available.
 And be sure to see the Butterfly Gardens and sit to enjoy the wind chimes.

-And don’t forget Jacob’s Well.
+And don’t forget Jacob’s Well, near Wimberly, Texas.
 You need reservations to swim here, so be sure to call first.
-Near Wimberley, Texas I cannot think of a better description than that on the website: ” This ecological resource is the most significant and largest continually flowing karstic spring in the Texas Hill Country.
-Wildlife depend on the spring, which forms the headwaters of Cypress Creek, a few miles north of Wimberley, Texas.
+I cannot think of a better description than ” most significant and largest continually flowing karstic spring in the Texas Hill Country” as shared on their website.
+Wildlife depends on the spring, which forms the headwaters of Cypress Creek, a few miles north of Wimberly.
 Limestone cliffs and native vegetation surround the spring with enchanting beauty for visitors of all ages.
-We hope you enjoy this popular recreational area and educational, ecological resource.
-Located just outside of Wimberley, it is open year round for exploration.”
+We hope you enjoy this popular year-round recreational area and educational, ecological resource.
 There are 81 acres to explore, so go early!

 Just another unexpected treat on a Hill Country weekend getaway!